elliotjharper/vscode-nuget-package-manager/README.md

 - **NuGet Package Update**: View and search through all installed NuGet packages across your workspace
   - Automatically discovers all `.csproj` files in your workspace
+  - **Groups packages by name** - shows each unique package once with all its consumers
-  - Displays package name, version, and source project
+  - Displays package name and for each consumer: version and source project
+  - Shows when the same package is used by multiple projects (potentially with different versions)
   - Real-time search filtering across package names, versions, and projects

 ## Usage